hashgraph/hedera-mirror-node/docs/design/hcs.md

 ## Open Questions

-1. Should filter properties not apply to some tables or apply to all tables?
-2. Will `pg_notify` be able to handle the scale of data and clients required?
+1. Will `pg_notify` be able to handle the scale of data and clients required?
 See [Alternatives](#alternatives) section
-3. How will we optimize for multiple clients requesting the same topic ID?
+2. How will we optimize for multiple clients requesting the same topic ID?